-A consumer ontology is to customer knowledge what a database schema is to business data — a structured framework that determines how information is organized, related, and queried.
+A consumer ontology is to customer knowledge what a database schema is to business data: a structured framework that determines how information is organized, related, and queried.
+The ontology captures not just what customers said, but the conceptual relationships that make their language meaningful for strategic decisions.

-In practice, it transforms statements like “The checkout made me panic because I couldn’t tell if my discount was applied” into structured, machine-readable intelligence:
+In practice, the ontology transforms statements like “The checkout made me panic because I couldn’t tell if my discount was applied” into structured, machine-readable intelligence:

 {